SKIP_TO_MAIN_CONTENT

 How to adapt this

-• Larger sweep: matrix with 5×5×5 = 125 combinations is fine; each runs on its own runner concurrently
+• Larger sweep: a 5×5×5 = 125 combination matrix is fine.
+Every job runs on its own runner concurrently.

-• Larger model: bump to gpu=l4 or gpu=a10g if T4’s 16 GB VRAM is too tight
+• Larger model: bump to gpu=l4 or gpu=a10g if 16 GB VRAM is too tight

-• Use spot: add tenancy=spot to cut costs by 70–90% (the example currently uses on-demand)
+• Use spot: add tenancy=spot to cut costs by 70-90% (the example uses on-demand by default)

 Next steps